DikheetaNath/ISS_Location_Notifier/README.md

-# ISS Notifier🛰️
+# ISS Notifier🛰️🔭

 This project notifies you when the International Space Station (ISS) is overhead at your location during nighttime🌌.
-The notification includes details about the ISS's visibility, allowing you to observe it from your location.🔭🌌
+The notification includes details about the ISS's visibility, allowing you to observe it from your location.

 ![SkyGrayGIF](https://github.com/DikheetaNath/ISS_Location_Notifier/assets/149823138/fcda2323-8223-4ae6-9361-9c97243c928c)